 Here are some resources that can give you some guidance on how to take care of yourself mentally and emotionally after breast cancer treatment, as well as some other practical advice.

 How Can I Stay Connected to Other Survivors?

 If you want to be connected to the survivor community after you are finished your treatment, there are a number of different options.
-VBCF has chapters across the state that you can join and help VBCF to educate people across Virginia about breast health and advocate for policies benefiting people by increasing early detection rates and improving treatment for patients, for example.
+VBCF has comittees that you can join and help VBCF to educate people across Virginia about breast health and advocate for policies benefiting people by increasing early detection rates and improving treatment for patients, for example.
 Your local hospital may also have survivorship care program.
 Here are some links to groups you may be interested in checking out.

 How Can I Continue to Fight Against Breast Cancer?